City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Environment variables / secrets

+In the following list the terms "IdP metadata XML" and "metadata XML" are used.
+The latter refers to service provider metadata, i.e. for this application.
+The metadata XML refers to the XML file used to register the service to Suomi.fi.
+Similarly, IdP metadata XML is the identity provider's (Suomi.fi) metadata file.

 * `AUTH_SIGNKEY`: Secret string used to sign and validate the auth tokens.
 Arbitrary.
 * `AWS_SES_KEY_ID`: Key ID for Amazon SES.
 * `AWS_SES_KEY_VALUE`: Key value for Amazon SES.